 IRB is the acronym for Institutional Review Board for Human Participants.
 It is also called ERC (Ethical Review Committee) at other institutions.
-The purpose of an IRB is to review all research that directly or indirectly involves human participants, and to ensure the protection of human participants as subjects at IRD and The Indus Hospital, Karachi.
+The purpose of an IRB is to review all research that directly or indirectly involves human participants, and to ensure the protection of human participants as subjects at IRD.
 IRD-IRB operates under a charge.

 Human subject research is defined as “…a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.”